ajrlewis/wallet_of_satoshi/README.md

 2. `wos.pay_request`

-Somewhat hacky method that returns a lightning invoice for your Wallet of Satoshi account for a given amount only.
-This method exploits the callback attribute of a valid lightning address response returned in the above method in order to ask for a lightning invoice of a specified amount.
+A somewhat hacky method that returns a lightning invoice from your Wallet of Satoshi account for a given amount **only**.
+This method exploits the callback attribute of a valid lightning address response returned in the above method to then ask for a lightning invoice of a specific amount.
+Sweet!

 ## License